MohamedElashri/firewall/README.md

 ## Installation

-There are two methods to install the UFW CLI Manager:
+There are two methods to install Firewall:

 ### Method 1: Manual Installation